-This consent reviews the IVF process from start to finish, including the risks that this treatment might pose to you and your offspring.
-While best efforts have been made to disclose all known risks, there may be risks of IVF that are not yet clarified or even suspected at the time of this writing.
+This consent reviews the Oocyte warming process from start to finish, including the risks that this treatment might pose to you and your offspring.
+While best efforts have been made to disclose all known risks, there may be risks of oocyte freezing, subsequent warming, and the IVF process, that are not yet clarified or even suspected at the time of this writing.